5mit/ascii-tetris/README.md

 # **ascii-tetris**

-### A cli Tetris implementation using ncurses
+### A CLI version of Tetris implementated with ncurses

 ------------

 ## Compilation

-Simply type `make` in the project directory; make sure the host system has ncurses installed.
+Type `make` in the project directory; make sure the host system has ncurses installed.
 (Most Linux environments do)

+## How To Run

+Type `./tetris` in the project directory.

 ## Controls

 w: rotate piece\
 a: move piece left\
 s: move piece down\
-d: move piece right\
+d: move piece right